jasonbyrne/dynamic-hls-proxy/README.md

 This will prepend a domain or path prefix to all URIs.

+### useDynamicChunklists(dynamicChunklists: boolean)

+This will set whether to use dynamic URIs for renditions, passing along the original rendition URI, the set baseUrl, and any dynamic chunklist properties, as a query string.

+### setDynamicChunklistEndpoint(endpoint: string)

+This will set the endpoint that will be used for the dynamic chunklists, with any properties being passed to the endpoint via query string.
+This can be an absolute path, a relative path, or by default, empty, thereby pointing to the same endpoint that the playlist was accessed from.

+### setDynamicChunklistProperties(properties: DynamicChunklistProperties)

+This will set the properties that the dynamic chunklist should use, such as its prune type and max duration.

 ### Chunklist.loadFromString(m3u8: string)

 This static constructor method will return a Chunklist instance.
 Pass in a string of an m3u8 chunklist.